 This Bedford L standby is still hocking its famed wares at $3-a-pop—a few dollar bills will score you a pita stocked with falafel, pickled carrots and radishes, hummus, tahini, Israeli salad and hot sauce if you so desire.

 The tacos al pastor at this East Harlem taqueria run a smooth $3-a-piece, and you'll never need more than three to fill up (two if you pair your meal with a bubbly can of soda), keeping the dinner tab down to a manageable $9.

 This is the cleanest, tastiest cheap noodle in Chinatown. $5.50 buys you a formidable bowl (Spicy Vegetable Hui Mei) of noodles, bok choi, seaweed, and other miscellaneous veggies topped with fresh cilantro and friendly hunks of tofu.

-Vietnamese Restaurant in Brooklyn, NY, United States
+Modern European Restaurant in Brooklyn, NY, United States

 For the best (and most affordable) banh mi in Brooklyn, look no further than this East Williamsburg eatery, which whips up stuffed Vietnamese sandwiches for under six bucks.
 Vegetarian, grilled chicken, pork and classic banh mi range from $5.20 to $5.75.